 - Spicy chicken drumsticks

-You can keep leftovers of this zucchini casserole in the fridge, in an airtight container, for about 3 days.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.
 They are also surprisingly good when eaten cold!

 - Olive oil spray